grpc/proposal/L46-core-tls-credential-API.md

  public:
   virtual ~CertificateProviderInterface() = default;
   // Provider implementations MUST provide a WatchStatusCallback that will be
-  // set on the distributor.
-Sets the TLS certificate watch status callback
+  // called by the internal stack.
+This will be invoked when a new certificate
-  // function.
-This will be invoked when a new certificate name is watched by a
+  // name is watched by a newly registered watcher, or when a certificate name
-  // newly registered watcher, or when a certificate name is no longer watched
+  // is no longer watched by any watchers.
+Note that when the callback shows a
-  // by any watchers.
-Note that when the callback shows a cert is no longer
+  // cert is no longer being watched, corresponding certificate data will be
-  // being watched, corresponding certificate data will be deleted from the
+  // deleted from the internal cache, and any corresponding errors will be
-  // internal cache, and any corresponding errors will be cleared, if there are
+  // cleared, if there are any.
+This means that if the callback subsequently
-  // any.
-This means that if the callback subsequently says the same cert is now
+  // says the same cert is now being watched again, the provider must re-provide
-  // being watched again, the provider must re-provide the credentials or
+  // the credentials or re-invoke the errors to indicate a successful or failed
-  // re-invoke the errors to indicate a successful or failed reloading.
+  // reloading.
   //
   // For the parameters in the callback function:
   // cert_name The name of the certificates being watched.